tx-pts-dai/templates/addons/discovery-app/README.md

 # discovery-app addon

-This template is tailored on Discivery application deployment and it's meant to me applied after the (simple-app)[../../bases/simple-app] template
+This template is tailored on Discovery application deployment and it's meant to me applied after the (simple-app)[../../bases/simple-app] template

 Discovery applications rely on the same ALB while there's path base listener rule to forward the requests to the proper Target Group.